Are you looking for a way to save money, improve your service delivery, and create a healthier work environment for yourself and your employees?

 The system used for the consumption and disposal of goods in the United States has brought about a serious waste of resources and pollution that now threatens human health and the environment.
 Hence, the need for a good waste management strategy.

 Everyone has a part to play in managing waste.
+Reducing waste is essential for environmental conservation and managing the growing waste problem worldwide.

 How can your business help to protect human health and the environment?

 You can start by ensuring that your business consumes less and uses materials that can continuously be reused, recycled, and composted.
+It can include adopting cleaner production methods, using renewable energy sources, and employing pollution control technologies.

 Investing in sustainable waste management makes considerable economic sense and, as Silpa Kaza, the World Bank Urban Development Specialist puts it, “Environmentally sound waste management touches so many critical aspects of development.”